Wildlife SOS: 'The Wild Side' with Wildlife SOS!

 "The Wild Side" with Wildlife SOS is an online talk show featuring Bollywood celebrities, philanthropists, conservationists, and wildlife filmmakers from across the globe to create awareness about wildlife and nature conservation.
 Hosted by the NGO's co-founder and CEO— Kartick Satyanarayan, the show shares good news, lessons from the lockdown, and thoughts on wildlife conservation amidst rapid-fire sessions.

 The Wild Side features conversations with noted guests such as Jim Sarbh, Randeep Hooda, Farah Khan Kunder, Adil Hussain, philanthropist and entrepreneur Roshni Nadar, conservationist and actor Katie Cleary, and award-winning Wildlife filmmakers Sandesh Kadur and Shaaz Jung.
 The 30-minute segment is an informative and lively opportunity for viewers to learn about the challenges in wildlife and environmental conservation.

 It was launched on the 5 June 2020 to commemorate World Environment Day.

 Elephant Tails podcast

-The Elephant Tails Podcast from Wildlife SOS brings you intimate stories and behind-the-scenes perspectives with the people working to save India's wildlife.
-A continuing podcast with 7 episodes so far, the show aims to dive into the depths of Wildlife SOS’ work and the many challenges faced by the teams regularly.
+The Elephant Tails Podcast, produced by Wildlife SOS, features stories and behind-the-scenes accounts from people working to protect India’s wildlife.
+As of August 2026, the podcast has released seven episodes covering the organization’s work and the challenges its teams face.

 From rescuing animals from myriad scenarios - elephants from abject negligence and abuse, leopards from open wells - to researching sloth bears and their denning habits via camera traps, the podcast aims to shed light on the work undertaken by Wildlife SOS in an effort to spread awareness.